racheliurui/markdown/Trending/AWS/05_SimpleStorageService_S3.md

 ## Cross region replication

 * ACL (Access Control List ) policies, if it's S3 encryption , it will be copied ; if it's using KMS then you have to handle manually by your self
-* Any existing objects before turn on this feature needs to be copied manually to new region
+* Any existing objects before turn on this feature needs to be copied manually to new region (only replicate new PUT)
-* Versioning must be enabled
+* __Versioning must be enabled__
 * The remote bucket can be managed by different user
+* Can replicate objects only with certain prefix (folder)
-* If delete object and specify the version , then the remote bucket won't delete that object (have to manually )
+* If delete object and specify the version , then the remote bucket won't delete that object (have to manually );
+    * From another material, it's said "delete and life cycle actions are not replicated"

 * You can specify A bucket replicate to B and then specify B replicate to A. This will result in A and B synced.
 * Once the replication is turned on , you can head-object to S3 object and check the ReplicationStatus metadata
+* Very useful feature when you want to accelerate upload to a remote region, upload to local region then replicate to remote

 ![cross Region Replication cli](https://github.com/racheliurui/markdown/blob/master/Trending/AWS/images/05_S3_CrossRegionReplication.png?raw=true)